juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ## Example

 Check out the HTTP sample scene for a hands-on example!
+It will make requests to the _Impossible Odds demo server_ to demonstrate its functionality.

 [Logo]: ./Images/ImpossibleOddsLogo.png
 [JSON]: ./Json.md